Gaetz/SDL-OpenGL/README.md

-release/        // Release game, not versioned resources/      // Files used to create game assets scripts/        // Build scripts (.bat/.sh files and makefile) src/            // Sources, separated in engine and game folder .gitignore      // Files we don't want to version LICENCE         // Your rights
+release/        // Release game, not versioned resources/      // Files used to create game assets scripts/        // Build scripts (.bat/.sh files and makefile) src/            // Sources, separated in engine and game folder + CMakeLists .gitignore      // Files we don't want to version CMakeLists.txt  // Root CMake file, manage dependencies LICENCE         // Your rights
 Readme.md       // This file ;)
 ```

-# Prerequisites
+# Librairies

 ## Linux: Get SDL2

-This tutorial is for Debian-distributions - I use Ubuntu and Linux-Mint.
+This tutorial is for Debian-distributions - I use LUbuntu and Linux-Mint.
 You can easily adapt it to other distros.
 You are a Linux user, after all.

 ```
 sudo apt install libsdl2-dev libsdl2-2.0-0 -y;